Roger-random/south_bend_lathe/README.md

 ![Saddle rear seated](./img/saddle_rear_no_gib.jpg)

-I searched for a picture to compare against, but apparently nobody ever takes a picture of the back side of a lathe.
+I searched for a picture to compare against, but apparently nobody ever take pictures of a lathe's back side.
 All I can demonstrate is that without the rear gib clamping the saddle to the bed, I can easily lift the saddle into the air by hand.